bayespy/bayespy/README.md

 Copyright (C) 2011-2012 Jaakko Luttinen, Aalto University

-CHOLMOD Extra Module is licensed under Version 3.0 of the GNU General Public License.
+BayesPy is licensed under Version 3.0 of the GNU General Public License.
 See LICENSE for a text of the license.